-Removing Decals in a Fiberglass Shower
+Removing Decals in a Fiberglass Bathtub:

-Fiberglass showers are famous for their durability and glossy appearance in most homes.
+Fiberglass bathtubs are famous for their durability and glossy appearance in most homes.
 Unfortunately, shower bottoms are usually marred with sticky nonslip appliqués that attract bacteria and dust particles.
 The longer the adhesives stick on fiberglass, the more complicated they are to remove.

 Therefore, there are precise solutions to help you remove adhesives from fiberglass showers.